danielr1996/blog/content/posts/angular-material-theme-switcher.md

 And that's it.
 Now you have a dark/light mode switch which can easily be extend to switch between an arbitraty number of different themes.

+What's your opinion on this approach?
+Let me know in the comments.

 # Sources
 [stackoverflow.com: Replacing css file on the fly with javscript](https://stackoverflow.com/questions/19844545/replacing-css-file-on-the-fly-and-apply-the-new-style-to-the-page)